Michael J. Valaik

 Mike has also tried numerous other cases to verdict, including pro bono representation of an Albanian woman seeking asylum in the United States after being a victim of human trafficking.
 His experience includes patent litigation in the aerospace, biotech, and computer fields, as well as general commercial litigation such as breach of contract, fraud, Lanham Act, and other issues.

-In and out of the courtroom, Mike combines his trial skills with proven leadership ability.
+Mike combines his trial experience with strong leadership.
 Mike majored in history at the United States Naval Academy (finishing in 3 ½ years) and received a Masters Degree in European history from the University of Maryland after graduation from Annapolis.
 Mike joined the firm in 2000, after spending four years practicing at Baker & Daniels in Indianapolis.

-Mike is also an Adjunct Professor of Law at Northwestern Law School teaching “High-Tech Trial Techniques.”
+Mike is also an Adjunct Professor of Law at Northwestern Law School teaching “High-Tech Trial Techniques," and he teaches NITA's trial programs in multiple cities.

 Cases tried or otherwise taken to judgment